This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 print(result) # Output: 20

-Undoubtedly, generating code at runtime through string concatenation can easily meet some demanding requirements in appropriate scenarios.
+Undoubtedly, generating code at runtime merely by string concatenation can easily fulfill some demanding requirements when used in appropriate scenarios.

 Dynamic Compilation

-Now there is a question, can C language achieve the above dynamic compilation features?
-Of course, you might say we can implement a C language interpreter, then naturally it can be done.
-But actually, there is a simpler way.
+Now, there’s a question: can C language achieve the dynamic compilation features mentioned above?
+You might say we could implement a C language interpreter, and that would naturally do it.
+But in fact, there’s a simpler way.

 If you have gcc installed on your computer, you can run the following two commands: